crodier/software-blog/_posts/2025-02-23-on-leadership.md

-# [ROUGH DRAFT] Notes on leadership and Principal Engineering
+# Notes on leadership and Principal Engineering

 Leadership is the art of being the bigger person.